 - The government warning (that we won’t dignify by repeating here; just pick up any bottle of wine, and you’ll see it on a label)

-The following figure shows you how all the details come together on a label of an American varietal wine.
+The label of an American varietal wine.

 Wines made outside the United States but sold within it must also carry the phrase imported by on their labels, along with the name and business location of the importer.